RGBCube/GCCPreprocessHTML/README.md

 # GCC Preprocessor HTML Tests

-Nothing much - only some test scripts and stuff that uses the GCC (or your set CC) preprocessor to "compile" HTML.

-It works the same way as `include_str!` in Rust does.
+Preprocess HTML files with the C processor.

-Simply run the script:
+Simply run the build script:

 ```sh
 ./build.sh
 ```

 And you will get your compiled HTML files in the `build` directory.

+> Files starting with `_` are ignored!

 ## License